pavankatukuri6456/deployer/README.md

      "instance": "dev"
    }
    ```
-2. Deployer clones the repository and checks for a Dockerfile.
+2. Builder clones the repository and checks for a Dockerfile.
 3. If a Dockerfile is found, it builds and pushes the image.
-4. If not, Deployer identifies the main language and runs the appropriate Tekton pipeline before pushing the image.
+4. If not, Builder identifies the main language and runs the appropriate Tekton pipeline before pushing the image.
+5. Now, if the image is built and pushed successfully, Applier ms comes into place.
+6. It takes namespace name, appname, image tage and deploys the application with deployment, service and route/ingress.

 ## API